Mahmoud2227/Necromancer/README.md

 Another Jupyter Notebook that demonstrates how to colorize a video using the DeOldify model and generate captions for the video frames using the image captioning pipeline.

-### 5. `README.md`

-This file provides an overview of the project, explains each file's role, and outlines how to set up the environment and run the project.
-It serves as a guide for developers and users to understand and use the project effectively.

 ## Project Idea

 The core idea of the project is to leverage AI capabilities to: